meganekkogekirabu/choibooru/README.md

 - sqlite3
 - openssl

-On Linux, the init.sh script can be used to start the server with the following commands:
+On Linux, the init.sh script can be used to initialise the installation with the following commands:

 ```sh
 chmod +x init.sh
 ./init.sh
 ```

-init.sh can be run either in development mode, using environment variables from .dev.env, with `./init.sh` or `./init.sh dev`, or in production mode, using environment variables from .prod.env, with `./init.sh prod`.
+init.sh can be run either for development mode, creating .dev.env, with `./init.sh` or `./init.sh dev`, or in production mode, creatoing .prod.env, with `./init.sh prod`.

 The first time running the script will give a message like ".dev/prod.env created with default configuration."
 The file created will need to be populated with the environment variables necessary to run the server: